 5. Be Flexible, but not to the Detriment of the Company

 Managing accounts receivable for home services can be tricky compared to other businesses.
-In home services, you often come to know customers personally, which makes it harder to stay firm during the collections process.
+In home services, you often come to know customers personally, which makes it harder to stay firm during the billing process.
 It’s still important to draw a hard line with payment dates and terms.

 6. Implement and Encourage Auto-Payments